In the midst of the Cold War, Soviet premier Nikita Khrushchev declared that the USSR would outlast the United States.Th...

-As shown by the example at the beginning of this article, wrong or inaccurate translations can lead to serious diplomatic incidents, if not worse.
-This is why over time the importance of professional translators has been recognised and they are now largely employed to carry out accurate and sensitive translations.
-Sure, we all use Google Translator whenever we need to contact our business partner who doesn’t speak English or want to help our kids with their homework.
-But when it comes to mainstream media and politics, can we trust AI tools to provide the correct translation of extremely sensitive content?
+As shown by the example above, wrong or inaccurate translations can lead to serious diplomatic incidents, if not worse.
+This is why the importance of professional translators has been recognised over time, and they are now largely employed to carry out accurate and sensitive translations.
+Sure, we have all used Google Translator when on holidays abroad.
+But can we trust AI tools to provide the correct translation when it comes to mainstream media and politics?

-The answer is no. At least for now.
+The answer is no…At least for now.

 Author Manuela Armini